An Overview of Cubist

 valves/cylinder 2 2 4

-Each case has a target attribute or dependent variable -- here the city miles per gallon achieved by the automobile -- and the other attributes provide information that may help to predict this value, although some automobiles may have unknown values for some attributes.
-There are only thirteen attributes in this example including the target attribute, but Cubist can deal with thousands of attributes if necessary.
+Each case has a target attribute or dependent variable -- here the estimated annual fuel cost to run the automobile -- and the other attributes provide information that may help to predict this value, although some automobiles may have unknown values for some attributes.
+There are only twelve attributes in this example including the target attribute, but Cubist can deal with thousands of attributes if necessary.

 Application files